sebastien-plutniak/archeoviz/README.md

 The labels of the squares of the grid:

   - are ordered alpha-numerically;
-  - are not displayed, in order to avoid erroneous displays, if the number of labels does not correspond exactly to the total number of 100 cm squares that can be defined in the range of minimum and maximum coordinates contained in the xmin and ymin variables;
+  - are not displayed to avoid erroneous displays, if the number of labels does not correspond exactly to the total number of 100 cm squares that can be defined in the range of minimum and maximum coordinates contained in the xmin and ymin variables;
   - can be completed with the `add.x.square.labels` and `add.y.square.labels` parameters of the `archeoViz()` function in order to add the missing labels (on the X and Y axes of the grid,